 - Medicines.
 We may use medications to help with withdrawal symptoms, to prevent relapse, and to treat addiction.
 We also treat mental health conditions with medicine such as anti-anxiety medicines, antidepressants, antipsychotics, mood stabilizers, and stimulants.
 Your care team will determine if medicine is right for you.

 - Detoxification.
 We provide this treatment in a safe, secure, and supervised environment.
 It can help you manage the range of withdrawal symptoms and keep you healthy and comfortable as your body adjusts.

-- Inpatient behavioral health services. [link to therapies and treatment page] We offer medically supervised detox services on an inpatient basis.
+- Inpatient behavioral health services.
+We offer medically supervised detox services on an inpatient basis.
 Inpatient care is supervised by a team, and you’ll participate in therapy, medication management, and life skills classes.

-- Outpatient behavioral health services. [link to therapies and treatment page] Outpatient counseling is an effective treatment approach combined with other treatments.
+- Outpatient behavioral health services.
+Outpatient counseling is an effective treatment approach combined with other treatments.
 These can include behavioral therapies, medicine management, group therapy, and family therapy.

 - Dual diagnoses management.
 Often, a substance use disorder co-occurs (occurs at the same time) with other conditions.
 If you experience a dual diagnosis, we offer assistance with managing those conditions.
 Many people with addiction also are diagnosed with depression, anxiety, and PTSD.

 - Connection to related medical services.
 Often when a person has an addiction, there are other underlying health concerns.
 We connect you to other services that help you heal.
 These include dental care, eye care, primary care, pain management, and more.